 Dogs are considered to be the happiest creatures on earth.
 They tend to have a special talent for expressing themselves.

-Angel, my pampered chihuahua, is very loving.
-She knows when it is time for “daddy” to come home from work each day.
+Angel, my pampered chihuahua, knows when it is time for “daddy” to come home from work each day.
 When it is almost that time, she will go to the door and sit.

 As soon as she spots his car turning in the driveway, she runs to find me.
 Back to the door she goes, waiting for her daddy to come inside.

-Once he’s inside, she always follows him everywhere for a while, jumping up on his leg for attention.
+Once he’s inside, she always follows him everywhere, jumping up on his leg for attention.
+Sometimes she doesn’t seem to know when to stop following him around.

 Experts believe this behavior is mostly about security.
 You are your dog’s world.
 When you leave for a long period of time, your pet’s security is thrown a bit.